-- A. Southern University at New Orleans is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate, Bachelor, and Master degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4501 for questions about the accreditation of Southern University at New Orleans.
-Normal inquiries about the institution, such as admission requirements, financial aid, and educational programs, etc., should be directed to the institution, and not to the Commission, at 6400 Press Drive, New Orleans, LA 70126, or to phone number (504) 286-5000. - B. In addition to the regional accreditation which covers all programs, the following are accredited by the professional accrediting agencies indicated:
+- A. Southern University at New Orleans is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Associate, Bachelor, and Masters degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Southern University at New Orleans. - B. In addition to the regional accreditation which covers all programs, the following are accredited by the professional accrediting agencies indicated: